 Three projects launched to address common Baltic-Nordic energy challenges

-The first round of calls for the joint Baltic-Nordic Energy Research programme is now completed, and three projects are selected to receive funding: Fast, flexible and secure decarbonisation of…
+The first round of calls for The Joint Baltic-Nordic Energy Research Programme is now completed, and three projects are selected to receive funding: Fast, flexible and secure decarbonisation of the…

 - Fast, flexible and secure decarbonisation of the Baltic states – possible progress in the next Ten years

 - Integrating energy sufficiency into modelling of sustainable energy scenarios

 - Knowledge sharing on NZEB buildings in the Nordic-Baltic region

 The joint Baltic-Nordic Energy Research programme was officially implemented the 26th of October 2019 when the Baltic Countries and Nordic Energy Research agreed upon a Memorandum of Understanding (MoU).
 The financial scope of 4,5 million NOK will support these three selected projects for up to 2 years.